We are deeply sorry for your loss - the staff at John Everett & Sons Funeral Home at Natick Common

 Jim was a volunteer at Leonard Morse Hospital and the Natick Amvets and a lifelong football and Patriots fan.
 He loved music, nature, boating, and restoring classic Mustang autos.
 A passionate learner and reader he loved his iPad and Alexa and sharing knowledge with others.
 His greatest gifts to us were his kindness, compassion, love, and generosity.

 The family requests that everyone attending the following services please wear a facemask at all times inside the funeral home.
 Visiting hours are at the John Everett & Sons Funeral Home 4 Park Street NATICK COMMON on Friday August 13th from 10-12pm.
 This will be followed by a Funeral Service at 12pm and an interment St. Patrick Cemetery, Natick.
 Relatives and friends are kindly invited to attend.
 In lieu of flowers donations can be made to the Disabled American Veterans (www.dav.org)

-To send flowers to the family or plant a tree in memory of James W. Paul, please visit our floral store.
+To plant a beautiful memorial tree in memory of James W. Paul, please visit our Tree Store.